-CLICK ON: LIFE ON BHI CLICK ON: BHI LANDSCAPE The Landscape section of the current BHA Design Guidelines, as well as pamphlets giving instruction on how to design landscape for birds, butterflies and/or reptiles, are found on the site.
-The removal of any plant(s) that cover an area of 2 sq. feet or more at their largest spread, may require ARC approval.
+The removal of any plant(s) that cover an area of 2 sq. feet or more at their largest spread may require ARC approval prior to work.
 Please check with the ARC office before removing any vegetation over 18" from the scrub and pioneer zones.
+Native Plants for Coastal North Carolina Landscapes